A winding road cuts through lush green hills dotted with trees and a few scattered houses in Williamson County, Tennessee.

 The ruins of the Grinder House, an inn on the Old Trace where famed explorer and statesman Meriwether Lewis lost his life, are at this site, along with Lewis’s grave.

-e sure and read up on the strange circumstances of Lewis’s death before you arrive — It’s a dark mystery historians are still trying to solve.
+Make sure and read up on the strange circumstances of Lewis’ death before you arrive; it’s a dark mystery historians are still trying to solve.
 There are also several hiking trails around this site, and they aren’t always well-maintained, so follow a hiking app map if you decide to set out on one.

 The drive from Franklin to the Meriwether Lewis site takes about an hour, and at this point, we generally turn around and head back.
 If you make a few stops, plan on setting aside about half a day for your Natchez Trace Parkway adventure.
 Have fun!